-In a practical sense, this means advertisers must be able to back up any specific claims made about their product or service.
-So while a company may make certain claims about its offerings -- and any specific claims must be provable -- they are not being offered in any contractual sense.
+So, while a company may make claims about its offerings, the goods or services are not offered in a contractual sense.
 Below is a brief overview of advertisements in the context of contract law.

 Offer and Acceptance: The Basics of Contracts

-Once these elements (and the element of "consideration") are in place -- the affirmative acceptance of an offer -- the contract is considered legally enforceable.
-This means that if one party does not perform as stated in the contract, the other can sue for money damages, or to get a court to force the breaching party to perform.
-Parties also may choose to resolve a contractual dispute in mediation or arbitration, which are forms of alternative dispute resolution.
+Once these elements and the element of "consideration") are in place, the contract is legally enforceable.
+This means that if one party does not perform as stated in the contract, the other can sue for monetary damages or to get a court to force the breaching party to perform.
+Parties also may choose to resolve a contractual dispute in mediation or arbitration.

 Advertisements Are Not Offers